RWOverdijk/DevAssignment/README.md

 ```

 This has to be replaced with your method calls, and must accomplish what has been described in the docblock above it.

+## Getting started
+1. Clone this repository to your development environment.
+2. Navigate to http://localhost/ to verify everything is working. _(You should see `Development assignment`)_
+3. Start in `index.php`
+4. When sending back the assignment code, link to your fork and include the following information:
+    * Your name
+    * How long it took you to finish the assignment
+    * How difficult you thought it was _(On a scale of 1 to 10)_